 Why it is Better to Buy a Set of Kids Golf Clubs?

-Children grow quickly and one of the problems with buying a full set of clubs is they can outgrow the lengths and weights of the club shafts.
-Without having to spend large amounts of money until your children are using full-length clubs is one major advantage to junior club sets.
-The cost savings advantage and the simplified buying experience make golf club sets a great option for parents, grandparents, or loved ones looking to give golf clubs as a gift.
+Children grow quickly and one of the problems with buying a full set of golf clubs for kids is they can outgrow the lengths and weights of the club shafts.
+Without having to spend large amounts of money until your children are using full-length golf clubs is one major advantage to junior golf clubs.
+The cost savings advantage and the simplified buying experience make club sets a great option for parents, grandparents, or loved ones looking to give junior golfers best golf clubs as a gift.

 How to Choose the Right Golf Club Set Within Your Budget

-Golf club sets can vary in price and usually reflect the set compositions and amount of clubs included.
-For younger players, fewer clubs can be advantageous as it simplifies the game and can make club selection around the course easier.
-Older players who are learning the game can benefit from more complete sets that give golfers more options in club selection and the types of shots they can hit.
-Ultimately, the set that is best for you or your child can depend on how much you would like to spend and the golfer’s individual goals.
+Set of junior golf clubs can vary in price and usually reflect the set compositions and amount of golf clubs included.
+For junior golfers, fewer golf clubs can be advantageous as it simplifies the game and can make junior golf club selection around the course easier.
+Older players who are learning the game can benefit from more complete sets that give golfers more options in best golf clubs selection.

 What are the Different Types of Golf Clubs?

-Common golf club terms are the driver, fairway woods, hybrids, irons, wedges, and putters.
+Common golf club terms are the driver, fairway woods, hybrids, irons, wedges, and different style putter.
 Each category of a golf club is designed to help golfers achieve different shots and shoot better scores.
-As players begin to develop larger skill sets, they can demand the performance of more specialized clubs and more specific tools.
+As players begin to develop larger skill sets, they can demand the performance of more specialized best golf clubs.

 The golf driver is the longest club in your golf bag and is used primarily from the tee box.
 Drivers are designed with large club heads that help golfer produce longer shots and improve forgiveness when striking a golf ball from a tee.
+They can be up to 16 degree driver loft.
 In general, larger headed drivers will offer more forgiveness and higher launches and are recommended for children and beginning golfers.

 Fairway woods or metals are designed with club heads similar in style to drivers but are much smaller.
 These smaller heads help fairway woods be more versatile and allow players to hit the ball from a tee or the ground.
-Fairway woods come in a variety of lofts from 12 degrees to around 20 degrees.
-Multiple fairway woods can be used in a golf bag to help players achieve all their desired distances.
+Fairway woods come in a variety of lofts from 12 degrees to around 20 degrees. they can be perimeter weighted as the irons.
+Multiple fairway woods can be used in a junior sets golf bag to help players achieve all their desired distances.

 Irons are sold as sets and usually range from the 3-iron to 9-irons.
-Pitching wedges are often included with iron sets and share commonalities with their club head design.
+Pitching wedges are often included with iron sets.
+Irons can be forged and cavity back irons.
+Cavity back irons are ideal for junior sets.
 As iron numbers get larger, their lofts increase and they will not hit the golf ball as far.
-For example, a 5-iron will hit the golf ball further than a 9-iron with similar swing speeds and golf ball impacts.
-Golfers should experiment with which irons they feel most comfortable hitting and move into more forgiving hybrids and fairway wood options in place of clubs they struggle to hit well.
+For example, a 5-iron will hit the golf ball further than a 7-iron, 7 iron will provide more distance then 9 iron with similar swing speeds and golf ball impacts.

 Wedges have higher lofts than irons and are used for both full shots and partial, or chip, shots around the greens.
-Wedges are an important part of a golfer’s bag and can be difficult to get properly fit.
-By playing more-and-more golf, you will begin to understand how to use these clubs effectively and what best suits your swing style.
-The wedges that are included in golf club sets offer maximum forgiveness and are great for golfers who have not developed their personal preference yet.
+By playing more-and-more golf, you will begin to understand how to use these golf clubs effectively and what best suits your swing style.
+Wedges include sand wedge, lob wedge and gap wedge.
+Most used is the sand wedge and it is perfect for best junior golf set.
+The wedges offer maximum forgiveness and are great for junior golfers who have not developed their personal preference yet.

 Golf Club Features You Should Consider When Purchasing a Kids Set of Golf Clubs

-A new golf club set for children should allow them to make a comfortable golf swing without laboring too much.
-Buying children and young adults clubs that are too heavy for them can have a negative impact on their swings.
-Make sure that whichever club set you purchase is the proper length, weight, and has all the clubs they will need to learn and grow their game.
+A new set of high quality junior golf clubs should allow them to make a comfortable golf swing without laboring too much.
+Buying young golfers clubs that are too heavy for them can have a negative impact on their swings.
+Make sure that whichever club set you purchase is the proper length, weight, and has all the best golf clubs for kids they will need to learn and grow their game.

-The loft of the golf club has a great deal of influence on how far the golf ball will fly when that club is used at impact.
+The loft of the junior golf clubs has a great deal of influence on how far the golf ball will fly when that club is used at impact.
 Depending on the speed of the golfer’s swing, the distance created by different lofts can change.
-Slower swing players and junior golfers will likely benefit from adding loft to most clubs, not by taking it away.
+Slower swing players and junior golfers will likely benefit from adding loft to most junior golf clubs, not by taking it away.

-Golf club length should be fit first by your child’s height and arm length.
-After determining the longest club length the golfer is comfortable swinging, the rest of the clubs can be fit to fill the distances throughout their set.
-As they begin to develop their swing dynamics, each player will learn how different length clubs can help and hinder their performance.
+Junior golf clubs length should be fit first by your child’s height and arm length.
+After determining the longest club length the golfer is comfortable swinging, the rest of the junior golf clubs can be fit to fill the distances throughout their set.
+As they begin to develop their swing dynamics, each player will learn how different length junior golf clubs can help and hinder their performance.

-The shaft of the golf club has a large influence on how the golf club head will be delivered to the golf ball.
+The shaft of the golf clubs has a large influence on how the golf club head will be delivered to the golf ball.
 Shafts that are too long or too short can make it difficult for the golfer to contact the ball consistently.
-Heavy shafts can tire golfers out quickly and can make playing 18 holes burdensome.
-Shafts that are too light can be difficult to time and can make controlling the golf club difficult.
+There are different material shafts are made there are stainless steel, graphite shafts, titanium and multi material shafts.
+Graphite shaft is more expensive then stainless steel but graphite shafts provide more performance than stainless steel shafts.
 Lighter and softer flex shafts are often given to golfers that are learning so they can grow their swings comfortably without working too hard.

 What Type of Golf Bag Comes With the Set?

 Stand bags are unique in that they have two retractable legs.
-These legs enable the bag to stand completely on its own, either upright or slightly tilted, in which its two legs extend out further to stabilize the bag while providing easy access to any club.
-When the bag is lifted, the legs retract and lay snug against the bag for easy carrying.
-A favorite among golfers who prefer to walk the course, stand bags are very easy on a golfer’s back—golfers who would otherwise have to lay the bag down each time he/she took a shot.
+These legs enable the stand bag to stand completely on its own, either upright or slightly tilted, in which its two legs extend out further to stabilize the bag while providing easy access to any club.
+When the stand bag is lifted, the legs retract and lay snug against the bag for easy carrying.
+A favorite among golfers who prefer to walk the course, stand bag is very easy on a golfer’s back—golfers who would otherwise have to lay the bag down each time he/she took a shot.

 Carry bags are like stand bags without the extra hardware.
 Nicknamed “Sunday Bags,” these types of bags are designed to be carried on the course.
-They have the advantage of being the lightest bags in the industry, weighing just 2-3 pounds when empty, and they are also the most affordable golf bags on the market, making them perfect for beginners.
+They have the advantage of being the lightest high quality bags in the industry, weighing just 2-3 pounds when empty, and they are also the most affordable golf bags on the market, making them perfect for beginners.
+Great bags for junior sets.

 Frequently Asked Questions